 Receiving summer financial aid has never been easier!
 Review this page for information on the types of financial aid available during the summer and eligibility requirements.

-Summer financial aid will be added to your financial aid offer during the spring semester, after you have enrolled in summer classes.
+Summer financial aid will be added to your financial aid offer during the spring semester starting in April, after you have enrolled in summer classes.

 Your summer offer will reflect all financial aid available based on your initial summer enrollment.
 If you change your enrollment, contact the Office of Financial Aid & Scholarships.